Getting your first underwater DSLR / Mirrorless

 Where to start?

-Assuming you followed the path I mentioned above, you should already have a dSLR body and lens(es).
+Assuming you followed the path I mentioned above, you should already have a dSLR or mirrorless body and lens(es).
 This should be a good starting point.
-If however, you decided to jump straight to getting the whole system, camera and underwater equipment included, Canon & Nikon would be a good bet.
-Other manufacturers are also supported.
-Olympus for example make their own dSLR housings, but Canon & Nikon are the most popular and have a wide variety of housings, lenses, ports and accessories.
+If however, you decided to jump straight to getting the whole system, camera and underwater equipment included, Canon & Nikon would be a good bet for dSLR’s.
+Other manufacturers are rarely supported.
+Canon & Nikon are the most popular and have a wide variety of housings, lenses, ports and accessories.

 As you have probably already found out, dSLR housings aren’t cheap.
 They will, in most cases, out-price your camera body and lenses all together.
 This should lead your decision making -if you already are investing in a housing, don’t get one for an older camera.
 If you already have a dSLR, consider selling it and getting a newer body, so that you extend the life of your entire setup.
 If you are getting your first dSLR, get a new model within your price range.